At least 11 dead from toxic gas in Karachi's Keamari as source remains unknown

 He added, however, that senior police officers were in coordination with the doctors to determine the exact nature of the incident.

-Meanwhile, Karachi Commissioner Iftikhar Shallwani informed a meeting that a ship that was offloading soybean or a similar substance could be the probable cause of the toxic gas.
+Meanwhile, Shallwani had informed a meeting that a ship that was offloading soybean or a similar substance could be the probable cause of the toxic gas.

 "When offloading from this ship is halted, the smell too diminishes," he reasoned.